dqops/dqo/docs/dqo-concepts/dqops-user-interface-overview.md

 At the top of The Incidents summary screen, there are two sections displaying the summaries of **Open** and **Acknowledged** incidents.
 Each section is divided into three blocks based on severity level: Warnings, Errors and Fatal errors.
-In each block, there is a summary of new incidents from the last 2 months along with detailed data showing the number of incidents detected in the last 24h, last 7 days, current month and previous month.
+In each block, there is a summary of new incidents from the last 2 months, along with detailed data showing the number of incidents detected in the last 24h, last 7 days, current month and previous month.

 Below the **Open** and **Acknowledged** incidents summaries, there is a table that list incidents grouped by the selected check category or the quality dimension, depending on your grouping selection.